wp-plugins/wti-like-post/readme.txt

 * AJAX updating the most liked posts widget without refreshing your screen.
 * Wide range of voting period to allow users to revote after a specific period of time.
 * 3 different voting styles with 3 set of images.
+* Added shortcode for showing most liked posts interms of a page.
 * Allow or block guest users to vote.
 * Custom messages.
 * Option to show thumbs up/down functionality on pages or not.